mip18/mip18/README.md

 <h2 align="left">👋 About Me</h2>

 <div align="left">
-My name is Arkhip Mironov.
+My name is Arhip Mironov.

 I'm a beginner designer who strives to create interfaces that combine aesthetics, usability, and meaning.